seekumuran/Knee-grow/README.md

 ## The Idea

 G.ONE — The Game is a **wave-based 3D combat game** where you fight through increasingly brutal enemy waves.

-A punch that feels wrong is worse than an ugly punch.
-The screenshake, hit-stop, energy blasts, and dash trails exist because they make combat *satisfying*.

 The game is built entirely in React + Three.js, ships as a PWA, and can be packaged as an Android APK with Capacitor.

 ---

 ## Gameplay Overview

-You are G.One.

 Each level of fighting is harder than the last.
 Enemies get faster, smarter, and more aggressive.
 Survive long enough and **Ra.One** spawns — complete with a rage mode that kicks in when its HP drops below 40%.